Worcester Plaza

 The current building was built instead of a larger, more iconic design announced in 1969 that was never realized.
 The original design was a 212 m tall, 50 story, slender tower with an angled crown and would have been the "highest standing commercial building in New England.

 The building was most recently sold in October 2019 to Boston-based Synergy Investments for $16.5 million.
 It previously sold for $21.5 million in 2000.

+History

+In April 2024, a reservation-only observation deck/event venue called Top of the Tower opened on the 23rd and 24th floors.
+The 2-story observation deck is a multipurpose event space for weddings, parties, corporate events, conferences, and other gatherings.
+Unscheduled public viewing is not currently offered, unlike at most other observation decks.
+Top of the Tower is a successor to The Plaza Club, a private invite-only restaurant and bar which opened in 1974 on floor 24.
+The Plaza Club closed in March 1997.